 Increasingly, consumers are asking questions about where these materials come from and demanding stones and minerals that have be mined responsibly and have not funded armed conflict.

 Rough, uncut, unpolished diamonds like these are often used by rebel groups to finance military action against legitimate and internationally recognized governments.
 Kimberley Process Certificates confirm that rough diamonds have not benefited these groups.
-(Above: A handful of rough diamonds on loan from the Smithsonian National Museum of Natural History, Gems & Minerals Collection.)

 The State Department works with governments, international organizations, and the business community to sever the links between mineral resources and armed conflicts.